selvinortiz/craft.spamguard/README.md

 The official release is the only distribution meant for production and it is required when requesting support or reporting a bug.

-_This version should be a fresh install if your previous version is below *Spam Guard 0.5.0*_!
+_This version should be a fresh install if your previous version is below Spam Guard 0.5.0_

 ----
 ### Description
 Spam Guard allows you to harness the power of Akismet to fight spam